Before they were business partners, Jace Krause and Ryan Lynch started as bandmates in Fort Union.

 Krause’s passion for cooking and food grew over the years.
 He made and delivered pizzas in high school, and waited tables in college.
 Breakfast was his favorite meal to make.
 His fried egg sandwiches were a frequently requested meal by his wife, so he set out to create a signature version of the dish that he could sell to hungry and sleepy residents of Portland as they started their day.

 On many drives between Portland and Seattle for band gigs, Krause told Lynch about his plan.
 Lynch wanted to join the action, and when he tasted the food, it sealed the deal.
 They found a cart, a patch of asphalt to park it on, and painted the whole thing a bright yellow.
-They tapped into their absurd humor for all the names, and opened their doors April 1, 2012.
+They tapped into their absurd humor for all the names, and opened their doors (or should we say windows?)
+April 1, 2012.

-Three years later, in 2015, the duo is still going, and the cart is busier than it's ever been.
+As the years have passed, business has grown steadily.
+The cart is busier than it's ever been.
 Krause added a daughter to his family in 2013, and Lynch also recently became a father to a little girl in 2015.